 Axio Global, a provider of a cybersecurity optimization platform, has raised an undisclosed amount of funding.
 The investor was NFP Ventures.

 Houston, Texas-based midstream company Elevate has acquired Woodland and Orion assets, which consist of gathering, treating and processing assets in East Texas.
 No financial terms were disclosed for the transaction that was done in partnership with Elevate’s backer Tailwater Capital, a Dallas-based private equity firm.

-Serial Box, a provider of premium serialized entertainment for readers and listeners, has secured $1.65 million in seed funding.
-Boat Rocker Media led the round.
+Emerge, a provider of a platform that connects shippers and carriers, has raised $20 million in seed funding.
+Greycroft led the round.